manjurul0992/manjurul0992/README.md

-> I’m a software engineer specializing in building Web Applications.
+> I’m a software developer specializing in building Web Applications.
 I love building WebApplication using `ASP.NET Core` (`MVC Razor Pages`-`Javascript`).
 As for the backend, I work with `ASP.NET Core WebAPIs`, `SignalR Service` & `SQL` following Clean Architecture Principles.
 I have extensive experience on `Angular` as well.
 >

 #### Recent